Copyright: Conception

 The concept of copyright first developed in England.
 In reaction to the printing of "scandalous books and pamphlets", the English Parliament passed the Licensing of the Press Act 1662, which required all intended publications to be registered with the government-approved Stationers' Company, giving the Stationers the right to regulate what material could be printed.

-The Statute of Anne, enacted in 1710 in England and Scotland provided the first legislation to protect copyrights (but not authors' rights).
-The Copyright Act of 1814 extended more rights for authors but did not protect British from reprinting in the US.
+The Statute of Anne, enacted in 1710 in England and Scotland, provided the first legislation to protect copyrights (but not authors' rights).
+The Copyright Act 1814 extended more rights for authors but did not protect British publications from being reprinted in the US.
 The Berne International Copyright Convention of 1886 finally provided protection for authors among the countries who signed the agreement, although the US did not join the Berne Convention until 1989.

 In the US, the Constitution grants Congress the right to establish copyright and patent laws.
 Shortly after the Constitution was passed, Congress enacted the Copyright Act of 1790, modeling it after the Statute of Anne.
-While the national law protected authors’ published works, authority was granted to the states to protect authors’ unpublished works.
-The most recent major overhaul of copyright in the US, the 1976 Copyright Act, extended federal copyright to works as soon as they are created and "fixed", without requiring publication or registration.
+While the national law protected authors' published works, authority was granted to the states to protect authors' unpublished works.
+The most recent major overhaul of copyright in the US, the Copyright Act of 1976, extended federal copyright to works as soon as they are created and "fixed", without requiring publication or registration.
 State law continues to apply to unpublished works that are not otherwise copyrighted by federal law.
 This act also changed the calculation of copyright term from a fixed term (then a maximum of fifty-six years) to "life of the author plus 50 years".
 These changes brought the US closer to conformity with the Berne Convention, and in 1989 the United States further revised its copyright law and joined the Berne Convention officially.